SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

-\paragraph{Datasets} ADE20K, Cityscapes and COCO-Stuff are important datasets in the field of semantic segmentation.
-ADE20K is a large-scale scene parsing dataset containing over 20,000 high-resolution images covering various scenes and environments.
-Each image is densely annotated with 150 different semantic categories, including objects, scenes, and parts.
-Cityscapes is a dataset focused on the understanding and analysis of urban scenes, comprising 5,000 high-resolution images from 50 cities in Germany.
-Each image provides detailed pixel-level annotations covering common semantic categories in urban scenes such as roads, vehicles, pedestrians and more, totaling 19 different semantic categories.
-COCO-Stuff10K is a subset of the Microsoft COCO dataset.
-The dataset comprises over 10,000 images, with each image annotated with 171 different categories, including common objects, scenes and backgrounds.
-COCO-Stuff10K boasts more detailed and refined annotations, making it an ideal benchmark for many image segmentation algorithms.
+ADE20K~\citep{ADE20K}, Cityscapes~\citep{Cityscapes}, and COCO-Stuff~\citep{COCOStuff} are widely recognized semantic segmentation benchmarks.
+ADE20K is a large-scale scene parsing dataset comprising over 20,000 high-resolution images that span a diverse range of scenes and environments.
+Each image is densely annotated with 150 distinct semantic categories, encompassing objects, environments, and parts.
+Cityscapes focuses on the analysis and understanding of urban scenes.
+It includes 5,000 finely annotated high-resolution images captured from 50 cities across Germany.
+Each image provides pixel-level annotations across 19 semantic categories, covering typical urban elements such as roads, vehicles, and pedestrians.
+COCO-Stuff is a curated subset of the Microsoft COCO dataset, containing more than 10,000 images.
+Each image is annotated with 171 categories, including common objects, scenes, and background elements.
+Distinguished by its rich and fine-grained annotations, COCO-Stuff serves as a robust benchmark for evaluating the performance of semantic segmentation models.